Sateesh15/ResumeExtract/replit.md

 - Search and filter candidates by name, email, or phone
 - Flag mechanism for re-extraction with deeper analysis
 - Card-based results display with detailed modal view
+- Multi-pass deep extraction for flagged records
+- Experience calculation from summary and job dates

+### 4. Candidate Management
 ### 4. Candidate Management
 - Comprehensive candidate detail modal with inline editing
 - Support for multiple emails, phones, and skills per candidate